Kirrawee: Commercial area

-Kirrawee has a small shopping village on Oak Road, adjacent to the Kirrawee train station.
+Kirrawee has a small shopping village on Oak Road, adjacent to Kirrawee railway station.
 It consists of a number of food outlets, newsagent, law firm, accountant, dentist, real estate agents and bike shop, among others.
 The train station and shopping village are located in the geographical centre of the suburb and are serviced by a 150 space carpark.
 A number of painted murals located around the shopping village and train station are an interesting feature in the suburb.

 Approximately 50% of the area to the north of the train line is occupied by commercial and industrial properties, while almost all of the area south of the train line is residential.
 North Kirrawee is predominantly a commercial/industrial zone containing small to medium-sized factories housing local businesses.
 It is also home to a number of petrol stations, car dealerships and a fast food chain outlet.

 Sylvanvale, a disability services provider, is headquartered in Kirrawee.